1. Climate-change effects on plants and pollinators

 5. Parasites of solitary bees

 Cavity-nesting bees are attacked by a variety of brood parasites (or kleptoparasites), of which the most abundant at our Colorado field sites are sapygid wasps (pictured below, middle).
 These wasps inflict substantial mortality on bee populations, but not all bees are equally susceptible to parasite attack (see Spear et al. 2016, Am.
 Nat.).
-My students and I are studying the factors influencing parasitism rates in cavity-nesting bees (see Forrest & Chisholm 2017, Ecology; Groulx & Forrest in press, Ecol.
+My students and I are studying the factors influencing parasitism rates in cavity-nesting bees (see Forrest & Chisholm 2017, Ecology; Groulx & Forrest 2018, Ecol.
 Entomol.) and investigating how selection imposed by brood parasites interacts with selection imposed by floral resources and the abiotic environment.

 6. Selection and constraint in the evolution of flowering phenology